MundiCollins/multi-account-kinesis-to-redshift/README.md

 - The warehouse account

 ### The main account
-The main role extends trust to the streaming and warehouse accounts, allowing users from the 2 accounts to use roles that are defined in the main account.
-A user fom the main or streaming account can assume a role from the main account, and have access to shared resources using the attached policies.
+The main role extends trust to the streaming and warehouse accounts, allowing users from the streaming and warehouse accounts to use roles defined in the main account.
+A user from the main or streaming account can assume a role from the main account and access shared resources using the attached policies.

 ### The streaming account
-Firehose unloads the streams as JSON files to S3
+Firehose unloads the streams as JSON files to S3.

 ### The warehouse account
-A lambda function is triggered every time a JSON file is added to the events buckets, The lambda function copies the file contents to Redshift
+A lambda function is triggered every time a JSON file is added to the events buckets.
+The lambda function copies the file contents to Redshift.

 ## Usage
 - Install Terraform v1.0.6